 A social media competitive analysis is a key component to developing a successful social media strategy.
 In fact, it’s one of three elements that feed any strategy that I develop for clients.
-But what is a competitive analysis and how do you conduct one?
+But what is competitive analysis and how do you conduct one?

 Simply put, it’s an analysis of your competitors’ activities in the social space:

 - Which channels/platforms they’re on

 - What they do and don’t do well

 - How their activity compares to yours

 You can see the template I use (and use it yourself!):

 How to conduct a competitive analysis

 In short, you spend time exploring all your competitors’ channels (also called platforms or networks) and noting what you see.
 You should also do the same for your own channels, as it rounds out the analysis and better highlights where you should modify your social media strategy.